1337block/SCMS/README.md

 ___
 # WORK FLOW :
 * OK !! now We assumed that there is a BRAND for footwear that is NIKE;
 * NIKE has a product and suppose this product has some faulty .
 So NIKE has wright to REJECT this product or APPROVE.
-So Product has 3 status APPROVE REJECT PENDING(When the product is Register for APPROVE before it show the status PENDING).
+So Product has 3 status APPROVE, REJECT, PENDING(When the product is Register for APPROVE before it show the status PENDING).
 * OK after PRODUCT APPROVED by NIKE.
 It can available to distribut among DISTRIBUTOR and then SELLER
 * Distributor or Seller can Register themselves freely their is no Approve or Reject.
 Once feel the details for registration after it shows status as "REGISTERED".
 * Once Distributor Registered then they can able to add product from NIKE.